Spring Breakers: Filming

 The film was shot in March and April 2012 in and around St. Petersburg, Florida.
 The exterior shots and some interior shots of the college that Gomez and Benson attend were filmed at New College of Florida.
 Dormitory and classroom shots were filmed at Ringling College of Art and Design.
 Korine announced in 2013 he planned to "remix" the film's unused footage and alternate takes into an entirely new cut.

 Soundtrack

 The film score to Spring Breakers was composed by Cliff Martinez and Skrillex, marking the first scoring assignment for the latter.
 Skrillex was contacted after Korine sent music supervisor Randall Poster links to the electronica artist's music on YouTube.
 "I'm accustomed to being the oldest person at a gig," said Poster, "but when I went to see Skrillex at Roseland this year, it was dramatic.
 There were a lot of kids that looked like they were 15 years old.
 But I loved it.
 I truly loved it."
-Magneto Dayo released the song "Spring Breakers", featuring Sage Odessa, which references the film and real-life spring break experiences.

 The soundtrack to the film was released on March 19, 2013 by Big Beat Records and Warner Music.